 The Appleton S210 Core Cutter - Easy-to-use, precise and built-to-last

 The S210 is a rugged, yet affordable, fixed-knife core cutter that provides the clean and precise lengths needed for low- to medium-volume core production.
-Perfect for creating quality cores in-house, on demand, without wasting production time or unnecessary floor space inventorying precut cores.
+Perfect for cutting quality cores to length in-house, on demand, without wasting production time or unnecessary floor space due to inventorying precut cores.

 - Easy to Use – With the core manually advanced to the target length, the operator needs only step on the foot pedal to activate the air-assisted cut-off knife.

 - Precise Cuts - The air-assisted fixed knife cuts to within +/-0.010 inch of the targeted length.